Student Score Reporting

 • “I hate this test,”

-• “I like pizza!” (in response to a reading passage about helicopters), or
+• “I like pizza!” (in response to a reading passage about helicopters),

-• response consists entirely of profanity.
+• response consists entirely of profanity, or

 For ELA WER items, use the “I” code for responses previously described and also if